Yes, we have all experienced it, the horrible stench of smelly soccer cleats that have been stuck in a bag for a week

 First off, I never encourage anyone to leave their cleats in a boot bag.
 After a game, the best thing you can do is stuff them with some newspaper and leave them outside to air dry.
 Not in direct sunlight, as this process would just overdry the material.
 Just leave them outside in a shady area.
 Doing this will make a huge difference!
 To get the most out of your cleats, they need to be treated properly.
-The best thing to do is see them as an investment!
+The best thing to do is view them as an important investment.
 If you can keep them dry, smell should not be an issue unless you are not washing your socks.
 My best advice is to get into a routine of leaving them outside after practice or games.
-Here are some key tips:

 - Be consistent!
 Clean your cleats, and air dry them after every practice and every game.

 - Stuff your cleats with newspaper, it helps soak up any excess water that lies in your cleats.

 - Keep a Bounce sheet in your bag!
 This is something I advise 100% of the time.
 After a session, I place a Bounce Sheet inside my cleats or bag.
 Even though it doesn’t fully remove the smell, it still helps!

 - Use some Lysol.
 A recommended option is Lysol Neutra Air Fabric Mist, which helps neutralize odor by killing bacteria.
 I can tell you from experience that it doesn’t solve the problem, but it can be a temporary solution.

 - When buying cleats, choose K-leather rather than synthetic materials.
 Leather breathes more easily, so the odor does not stay trapped.

-- And finally, try out Skunkies.
+- Try out Skunkies.
 This a new product created by a couple of soccer moms, after they got tired of their kids’ smelly cleats!
-They eliminate odor and absorb moisture, which prevents bacteria, leaving cleats smelling a little better!
+They eliminate odor and absorb moisture, which prevents bacteria, leaving cleats smelling a little better.